 The gut is tricky to treat because it’s so far down the GI tract so leaky gut is a good one to start off with.
 The only way to ensure that essential oils can reach the gut is to use an enteric-coated capsule.

-- Peppermint and caraway have been proven to soothe information like no other blend – taken internally. (source) This combination is also highly effective at promoting healthy gastrointestinal motility. (source)
+- Peppermint and caraway have been proven to soothe inflammation like no other blend – taken internally. (source) This combination is also highly effective at promoting healthy gastrointestinal motility. (source)

 - Thymol and carvacrol (thyme and oregano) are fantastic for promoting intestinal integrity and immune responses. (source)